DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/pageIndex().md

 The current page index.

 ---
-When the [scrolling mode](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/scrolling/mode.md '{basewidgetpath}/Configuration/scrolling/#mode') is *"virtual"* or *"infinite"*, this method returns the index of the page whose row is shown first in the widget.
+When the [scrolling mode](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/scrolling/mode.md '{basewidgetpath}/Configuration/scrolling/#mode') is *"virtual"* or *"infinite"*, this method returns the index of the page whose row is shown first in the UI component.

 #####See Also#####